oliverbooth/HaloMCCForgePatcher/README.md

 If you purchased *Halo: The Master Chief Collection* from the Microsoft Store, you will need to run UWPDumper to extract the game files in order for the patcher to work.
 There is a guide [here](https://www.reddit.com/r/halomods/comments/e5tsmu/dumping_the_ms_store_version_of_halo_mcc/) which explains this process in detail.

-## Important notes
-This patcher does not create a backup of your .PAK file.
-Please be sure you have a safe copy of the original available should you wish to revert this patch.

 ## Disclaimer
+It is unlikely that this will get you banned.
+It does not change online play, nor give you any unfair advantage in any way.
+All it does is modify the game menu.

-This patcher is provided as is, and by using it you accept liability should this tool behave unexpectedly.
+At any rate, this patcher is provided as is, and by using it you accept liability should this tool behave unexpectedly.